 REQUIRED SKILLS & COMPETENCIES

 Essential Experience & Skills:

-2) Demonstrated evidence of ability to champion adherence to consistent application of the Scrum Framework including: 3 roles; 5 events; 3 artifacts; and 2 standards for artifact transparency being Done and Ready
+2) Demonstrated evidence of ability to champion adherence to a consistent application of the Scrum Framework, including 3 roles; 5 events; 3 artefacts; and 2 standards for artefact transparency being Done and Ready

 3) Proven experience identifying a Scrum Team’s gaps in the Scrum Framework and leading them to adopt new practices by focusing on Scrum Values, Agile Manifesto values and principles.

-4) Proven experience in Coaching the Product Owner in some of the Product Backlog Management Techniques For ex: Agile User Stories with Acceptance Criteria and breaking them down into smaller tasks to achieve high degree of Transparency.
+4) Proven experience in Coaching the Product Owner in some of the Product Backlog Management Techniques, for example, Agile User Stories with Acceptance Criteria and breaking them down into smaller tasks to achieve a high degree of Transparency.

 7) Excellent verbal communication skills in conflict resolution and negotiation

 8) Proven experience in Influencing and facilitating Key discussions.